hep-mh/acropolis/README.md

 - Made some initial plotting functions available in ``acropolis.plots``, which -- right now -- can be used to easily plot the results of parameter scans

 v1.2.2\
-(In development)
+(April 4, 2022)
- - Implemented fixes for the issues #1 and #2 on GitHub
+ - Implemented fixes for the issues #10 and #11 on GitHub
  - Improved the output that is printed to the screen (especially for parameter scans if ``verbose=True``)
  - Updated the neutron lifetime to the PDG 2020 recommended value
  - Included some example files, e.g. for parameter scans, in the directory examples/